- Award Criteria

-In 1992, the 3-R Program was initiated to recognize academic effort and achievement beyond the classroom.
-This program continues today and is generously funded by the Roncalli High School Alumni Association.
+The Roncalli Academic Awards Program was initiated in 1992 to recognize academic efforts and achievement beyond the classroom and is generously funded by the Roncalli Parent Organization.

-- Each student earning 100 points will receive an academic letter to place on his/her Roncalli letter jacket or sweater.
+- Each student earning 100 points will receive an academic letter.

 - Each student earning 200 points will receive an engraved Cross pen.